microsoft/mu_plus/AdvLoggerPkg/Docs/ReadMe.md

 ## Platform notes

+### IA32/X64

 The SEC version of the Advanced Logger uses the temporary RAM block.
-This block is fixed in size and location, and these need to be adjusted to make room for the Advanced Logger buffer.
+This block is fixed in size and location, and this temporary RAM block needs to be adjusted to make room for the Advanced Logger buffer.
 There may be cases where the processor cache size is too small to enable the Advanced Logger during SEC.

+The PEI versions of Advanced Logger work together to save space.
+Rather than have the Debug Print libraries linked in all the PEIM's, only PEI_CORE has the Debug Print libraries.
+The PEI version of AdvancedLoggerLib uses the IDT to access a pointer to the PEI_CORE routines.

-The following changes are needed in the .dsc (Example assumes IA32/X64)
+The following changes are needed in the .dsc for IA32/X64.

 ```inf
 [LibraryClasses.common]